Skip to content

 4. Peer-to-peer loan

-With a peer-to-peer loan, you borrow money from an individual or a group of people instead of borrowing from a financial institution, like traditional bank loans.
+With a peer-to-peer loan, you borrow money from an individual or a group of people instead of a financial institution.
 Peer-to-peer websites connect you with people willing to lend to you, then act as intermediaries.
 Peer-to-peer loans are typically unsecured.

 5. Bad credit loan